isotopp/isotopp.github.io/_posts/2019-12-02-cloning-and-splitting-logical-volumes.md

 ...
 {% endhighlight %}

+## Maintaining the RAID

+As dm-raid uses md-raid plumbing internally, it has the same controls as md-raid.
+Among them are also controls that control the sync speed of a logical volume.
+The lvchange command can set these.
+For demonstration purposes we are setting these as low as possible, then force a resync of the RAID and check this:

+{% highlight console %}
+# lvchange /dev/testvg/testlv --minrecoveryrate 1k --maxrecoveryrate 100k
+  Logical volume testvg/testlv changed.
+# lvchange --syncaction repair /dev/testvg/testlv
+# lvs -o+raid_min_recovery_rate,raid_max_recovery_rate,raid_mismatch_count,raid_sync_action
+  LV                VG     Attr       LSize Pool Origin Data%  Meta%  Move Log Cpy%Sync Convert MinSync MaxSync Mismatches SyncAction testlv            testvg rwi-a-r--- 6.00g                                    0.19                   1     100          0 repair
+{% endhighlight %}

+The `--syncaction repair` forces a RAID recovery, the `lvs` command shows the data we nedd to see to track it.

 ## Splitting the RAID and the VG

 We can now split the RAID into two unraided LVs with different